offalynne/Input/docs/5.0/Quick-Start-Guide.md

 if (input_check("left"))  x -= 4;
 if (input_check("right")) x += 4;

-//If the player pressed the "Shoot" button, shoot a bullet if (input_check_pressed("shoot")) show_debug_message("bang");
+//If the player pressed the "Shoot" button, fire a bullet if (input_check_pressed("shoot")) show_debug_message("bang");
 ```